 Accounting for equity instruments granted or sold by us requires fair value estimates of the equity instrument granted or sold.
 If our estimates of the fair value of these equity instruments are too high or too low, our expenses may be over- or understated.
 We contemporaneously estimated the fair value of the equity instruments based upon consideration of factors which we deemed to be relevant at the time of each respective grant or issuance.
 These included, depending on the period, the purchase price of our common stock that was sold to investors in December 2003 and throughout 2004 and the impact of our first proposed initial public offering of common stock in 2005.
 These factors indicated that the deemed fair values of the common stock underlying the options granted to employees and board members during 2003 and 2004 was equivalent to the exercise price of the respective options, except for one grant of an option for 75,000 shares of common stock to a board member in May 2004 at an exercise price that was below the fair value of the common stock.
 The difference, or the intrinsic value, is being amortized as compensation expense over the vesting period of the stock options.
-In addition, these factors indicated that the issuance of 96,589 shares of restricted stock in the year ended December 31, 2005, were at sales and exercise prices below the fair value of the common stock and, accordingly, the difference is being amortized as compensation expense over the respective vesting periods.
+In addition, these factors indicated that the issuance of 365,000 shares of restricted stock, the grant of stock options to purchase 42,250 shares of common stock in December 2004, and the issuance of 96,589 shares of restricted stock in the year ended December 31, 2005, were at sales and exercise prices below the fair value of the common stock and, accordingly, the difference is being amortized as compensation expense over the respective vesting periods.